Roger Mosey: Career

 After university he joined Pennine Radio, Bradford, as a Community Affairs Producer; his BBC career began in 1980 when he joined BBC Radio Lincolnshire as a reporter.
 His first job in network radio was on The Week in Westminster, and he then moved to Today Programme as a producer and to the BBC's New York bureau before becoming editor of PM in 1987.

 He was editor of Radio 4's Today from March 1993 until appointment as Controller of BBC Radio 5 Live at the beginning of 1997.
-Under his editorship, Today won Sony Gold Awards in 1994 and 1995, a British Environment & Media Award and was named “Radio Programme of the Year” by the Broadcasting Press Guild in 1995.

-BBC Radio 5 Live was named the Sony National Radio Station of the Year 1998; and BBC Television News won a number of Royal Television Society awards for journalism, including “Programme of the Year” for Newsnight (2002) and the Ten O'Clock News (2004).
+Under his editorship, Today won Sony Gold Awards in 1994 and 1995 and was named "Radio Programme of the Year" by the Broadcasting Press Guild in 1995.BBC Radio 5 Live was named the Sony National Radio Station of the Year 1998.
+BBC Television News won a number of Royal Television Society awards for journalism, including "Programme of the Year" for Newsnight (2002) and the Ten O'Clock News (2004).
 The Ten O'Clock News also received BAFTA awards in both 2004 and 2005.

 He recruited James Naughtie to join the Today presenting team and introduced Nicky Campbell, Victoria Derbyshire and Richard Littlejohn to Five Live.
 He brought Dermot Murnaghan and Natasha Kaplinsky to the BBC to present Breakfast.
 He is a Fellow of The Radio Academy.

 In 2003, when Head of News at the BBC, Mosey was asked to head a landmark workstream looking at the BBC's values.
 As Head of Sport he cancelled Grandstand after a 48-year run and oversaw the move to Salford Quays in 2010.
+He was replaced as Head of Sport by Barbara Slater.
+He was in charge of the BBC's coverage of the 2012 Olympics, which won several awards, including from the Royal Television Society.

-He was in charge of the BBC's coverage of the 2012 Olympics.
-He was replaced as Head of Sport by Barbara Slater, who oversaw the move of BBC Sport to MediaCityUK in Salford Quays in 2011.
-He became the BBC's Editorial Director in May 2013, but this appointment proved to be short lived.
-Upon leaving the BBC, Mosey wrote of the various biases in the work of the organisation.
-Writing in The Times, he said the BBC had failed to "give enough space to anti-immigration views or to EU-withdrawalists" and had uniformity in its views.
-Mosey proposed that the organisation should share the licence fee with others.
+In May 2013, Mosey was appointed editorial director of the BBC, but the appointment was short-lived; he retired from the BBC in August that year.
+Upon leaving the BBC, Mosey wrote in The Times that the BBC was insufficiently open to divergent viewpoints and had failed to "give enough space to anti-immigration views or to EU-withdrawalists".
+He proposed that the organisation should share the licence fee with others.
+His years at the BBC are the subject of his memoir published in 2015, Getting Out Alive, and in 2022 he published 20 Things that would make the News better.

 In 2013, Mosey was elected to succeed Richard Bowring as Master of Selwyn College, Cambridge.
+His election was announced on 2 July and he took up the role in October 2013 and served as Master for 12 years until September 2025, when he was succeeded by Suzanne Raine.

-Announced on 2 July, he took up the role in October 2013.
-In 2013 it was announced Mosey would be the Chair of Bishop Grosseteste University's university council.
+Also in 2013 it was announced that he would be Chair of Bishop Grosseteste University's university council.

+Honours

+Mosey has been awarded honorary degrees by the University of Lincoln (Doctor of Letters, 2011) and the University of Bradford (Doctor, 2013).